Tearsheet

 Stephanie Sawhill, Chief Growth Officer

-Stephanie Sawhill has served as the Chief Growth Officer at Karman since May 2022, bringing over 20 years of experience in the aerospace industry.
-She is responsible for business development and product growth strategies, and has managed critical programs to expand Karman's integrated system portfolio.
-Her expertise includes liquid and solid propulsion, advanced materials, energetics, and hypersonic system technologies.
+Stephanie Sawhill has served as the Chief Growth Officer at Karman since May 2022.
+With over 20 years of experience in the aerospace industry, she is responsible for business development and product growth strategies.
+Ms. Sawhill has managed critical programs to expand Karman's integrated system portfolio and possesses expertise in liquid and solid propulsion, advanced materials, energetics, and hypersonic system technologies.

 AI Analysis | Feedback